ddl-wasanthag/Fraud-Detection-Workshop/exercises/Instructions for Fraud Dtection Workshop.md

 In governnace

+This concludes the "4.
+MODEL TRAINING and EVALUATION" section of the workshop.

+## New Domino Concepts
+**Domino Flows:**
+Domino Flows is a visual workflow orchestration tool that allows users to build, schedule, and monitor complex data pipelines by connecting multiple tasks, jobs, and models in a directed acyclic graph (DAG).
+This enables teams to productionize end-to-end ML workflows with built-in error handling, dependency management, and automatic retries without writing orchestration code.

+**Experiment Manager:**
+Experiment Manager is a centralized tracking system that automatically captures and compares all experiment runs, including parameters, metrics, code versions, and results in a searchable interface.
+This accelerates model development by enabling data scientists to quickly identify the best-performing models, understand what changes improved performance, and reproduce any past experiment.

+**Model Registry:**
+Model Registry is a centralized repository that catalogs all trained models with their metadata, performance metrics, lineage, and deployment status throughout their lifecycle.
+This provides governance and collaboration capabilities by enabling teams to discover, compare, promote, and deploy models while maintaining full auditability and compliance documentation.

 # 5. Delivery and Hosting
 In this phase, we will deploy the model for consumption by other users.
-We will deploy the model as a REST API endpoint, and host a Streamlit app that calls the REST endpoint.
+We will start by deploying the model as a REST API endpoint and verify that it. is running properly.
+We will then deploy a dashboard via a Streamlit App lication that calls the REST endpoint.
+We will finally deploy a Domino Launcher that allows users to interact with Domino through a web form.

 ## Exercise Instructions

+This concludes the This Concludes the "5.
+Delivery & Hosting" section of the workshop

 ## New Domino Concepts